 The major differences between the jobs held by the full-time equivalent local workers of Cardinia Shire and Victoria were:

-- A larger percentage of full-time equivalent local workers employed in Agriculture, Forestry and Fishing (10.5% compared to 3.2%)
+- A larger percentage of full-time equivalent local workers employed in Construction (19.2% compared to 10.5%)

-- A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (4.8% compared to 10.4%)
+- A larger percentage of full-time equivalent local workers employed in Education and Training (12.3% compared to 8.6%)